-Add this stage you need to use your best judgement.
+Add this stage you need to use your best judgment.
 Taste the juice.
-Since my oranges were really juicy, I did'nt have to add any water.
+Since my oranges were really juicy, I didn't have to add any water.
 They were not very fibrous so I enjoyed the juice as it is.

 But if your fruit is fibrous and less juicy, add some water to thin it out.
 And strain the juice to remove some fiber, if needed.
 Adjust little honey or sugar and lemon juice to cover the dilution of taste.
 Serve chilled!

 Orange juice is best and sweeter when consumed fresh.
 You can store orange juice in the fridge for 2-3 days.
 But here is one drawback of storage.
 As you store orange juice for longer the chemical compound called LARL in oranges produces lemonin.